Übersetzung durch Neil Mussett

 4. in the proceedings on legal aid

-a) the measures designated in section 118 subs.
-2 of the Code of Civil Procedure, including the certification of settlements in accordance with section 118 subs.
-1 second half of sentence 3 if the presiding judge assigns this to the senior judicial officer;
+a) the measures designated in section 118 (2) of the Code of Civil Procedure, including the certification of settlements in accordance with section 118 (1) second half of sentence 3, if the presiding judge assigns this to the senior judicial officer;

-b) the determination of the time for discontinuation and a resumption of the payments in accordance with section 120 subs.
-3 of the Code of Civil Procedure;
+b) the determination of the time for discontinuation and resumption of the payments in accordance with section 120 (3) of the Code of Civil Procedure;

-c) the alteration and the rescission of the approval of legal aid in accordance with sections 120a, 124 subs.
-1 Nos.
+c) the alteration and the rescission of the approval of legal aid in accordance with sections 120a and 124 (1) nos.
 2 to 5 of the Code of Civil Procedure;

-5. the proceedings on the granting of legal aid in cases in which outside or after conclusion of court proceedings the approval of legal aid is applied for only for compulsory execution; however, the proceedings on the approval of legal aid shall remain reserved to the judge in cases in which execution is incumbent on the trial court or in which legal aid is applied for in order to take legal action or mount a legal defence, thereby requiring another judicial act;
+5. the proceedings on granting legal aid in cases in which, outside or after conclusion of court proceedings, the approval of legal aid is applied for only for compulsory execution; the proceedings on the approval of legal aid however remain reserved to the judge in cases in which execution is incumbent on the trial court, or in which legal aid is applied for in order to take legal action or mount a legal defence, thereby requiring another judicial act;

-6a. the decisions in accordance with section 22 subs.
-3 of the Act for the Recovery of Maintenance in Relations with Foreign States of 23 May 2011 (Federal Law Gazette Part I p.
+6a. the decisions in accordance with section 22 (3) of the Act for the Recovery of Maintenance in Relations with Foreign States of 23 May 2011 (Federal Law Gazette I, p.
 898);

-7. the European order for payment procedure within the meaning of Division 5 of the Eleventh Book of the Code of Civil Procedure, including transferring them to the court designated to as having jurisdiction for the contentious proceedings, also where the European order for payment procedure is processed automatically; however, the review of the European payment order and the contentious proceedings shall remain reserved to the judge;
+7. the European order for payment procedure within the meaning of Division 5 of Book 11 of the Code of Civil Procedure, including transferring them to the court designated as having jurisdiction for the contentious proceedings, also where the European order for payment procedure is processed automatically; the review of the European payment order, and the contentious proceedings, however remain reserved to the judge;

-8. the issuance of certificates in accordance with Article 13 para.
-1 (e) and para.
-3 of the Hague Convention of 30 June 2005 on Choice of Court Agreements;
+8. the issuance of certificates in accordance with Article 13 (1) (e) and (3) of the Hague Convention of 30 June 2005 on Choice of Court Agreements;

-10. the preparation of an extract in accordance with Article 20 para.
-1 (b) of Council Regulation No. 4/2009 of 18 December 2008 on jurisdiction, applicable law, recognition and enforcement of decisions and cooperation in matters relating to maintenance obligations;
+10. the preparation of an extract in accordance with Article 20 (1) (b) of Council Regulation No 4/2009 of 18 December 2008 on jurisdiction, applicable law, recognition and enforcement of decisions and cooperation in matters relating to maintenance obligations;

-11. the issuance, correction and revocation of confirmation in accordance with sections 1079 to 1081 of the Code of Civil Procedure, the issuance of confirmation in accordance with section 1106 of the Code of Civil Procedure, as well as the issuance of a certificate in accordance with section 1110 of the Code of Civil Procedure, and the issuance of a certificate in accordance with Article 45 para.
-3 (b), Article 59 para.
-2 and Article 60 para.
-2 of Regulation (EU) 2016/1103, or with Article 45 para.
-3 (b), Article 59 para.
-2 and Article 60 para.
-2 of Regulation (EU) 2016/1104;
+11. the issuance, correction and revocation of confirmation in accordance with sections 1079 to 1081 of the Code of Civil Procedure, the issuance of confirmation in accordance with section 1106 of the Code of Civil Procedure, as well as the issuance of a certificate in accordance with section 1110 of the Code of Civil Procedure, and the issuance of a certificate in accordance with Article 45 (3) (b), Article 59 (2) and Article 60 (2) of Regulation (EU) 2016/1103, or with Article 45 (3) (b), Article 59 (2) and Article 60 (2) of Regulation (EU) 2016/1104;

-14. the order that the party which has had an arrest warrant or an injunction issued has to lodge an action within a period which is to be determined (section 926 subs.
-1 and section 936 of the Code of Civil Procedure);
+14. the order that the party which has had an arrest warrant or an injunction issued must lodge an action within a period which is to be determined (section 926 (1) and section 936 of the Code of Civil Procedure);

-15. the decision on applications to rescind a seizure that has been enforced on deposit of the amount of money determined in the writ of seizure (section 934 subs.
-1 of the Code of Civil Procedure);
+15. the decision on applications to rescind a seizure that has been enforced on deposit of the amount of money determined in the writ of seizure (section 934 (1) of the Code of Civil Procedure);

-16a. the ordering that the article be auctioned off and the proceeds be deposited, in accordance with section 21 of the Recognition and Execution Implementation Act (Anerkennungs- und Vollstreckungsausführungsgesetz) of 19 February 2001 (Federal Law Gazette Part I pp. 288 and 436),in accordance with section 51 of the Act for the Recovery of Maintenance in Relations with Foreign States of 23 May 2011 (Federal Law Gazette Part I p.
+16a. the order that the article be auctioned off and the proceeds be deposited, in accordance with section 21 of the Recognition and Execution Implementation Act (Anerkennungs- und Vollstreckungsausführungsgesetz) of 19 February 2001 (Federal Law Gazette I, pp. 288 and 436), in accordance with section 51 of the Act for the Recovery of Maintenance in Relations with Foreign States of 23 May 2011 (Federal Law Gazette I, p.
 898), in accordance with section 17 of the International Inheritance Law Procedure Act and with section 17 of the International Matrimonial Property Act (Internationales Güterrechtsverfahrensgesetz);

-17. the tasks to be carried out in compulsory execution proceedings in accordance with the Eighth Book of the Code of Civil Procedure
+17. the tasks to be carried out in compulsory execution proceedings in accordance with Book 8 of the Code of Civil Procedure

 a) by the execution court, or by a court requested by the latter,